-After 3-4 minutes add all the onions and a little’ of salt (promotes the loss of vegetable liquid).
+After 3-4 minutes add all the onions and a little salt (promotes the loss of vegetable liquid).
 Mix well, cover and cook the onions over very low heat and on the lowest heat you have, I use the little one for coffee.
-Also add a few whole grains of black pepper and a little’ fresh herbs: I suggest thyme or thyme with lemon and marquee.
+Also add a few whole grains of black pepper and some fresh herbs: I suggest thyme or thyme with lemon and marquee.

 After the first 30-40 minutes of cooking, onions will have now released their own water and sugars and should be darker and more fragrant thanks to the process of caramelizing these sugary components.

 Cut the tuna fillet into large enough pieces, like a meat stew.
 Brown the tuna on each side in a pan in a little extra virgin olive oil and over a very lively heat.
 Then add the tuna to the onion mixture and blend with very little dry white wine (for this recipe a Falanghina del Sannio would be a great choice).
 When the alcoholic portion of the wine has evaporated, continue cooking the Genoa tuna for another 2 hours or so. stirring gently from time to time and checking that the onions do not stick to the bottom.
 Optionally you can add a tablespoon of hot water, but only and the onions seemed too dry.